 Health outcomes among children are falling short of expectations.
 20% are overweight by age-5; 38% suffer sleepless nights from the effects of tooth decay; 8.8% miss critical immunisations.

 Experts agree that data-driven health management during the early years is the key, as a large amount of growth potential is achieved in the first 6 years of life.

 Every parent knows the Redbook, a 20-year-old paper-book that's 82 pages thick filled with complex charts/tables.
 It's really a black hole, as a lot of information goes in, but no information comes out.

 The system is crying for a disruptive change.

-Nurturey is a smart digital redbook - to manage children’s development from pregnancy to childhood
+Nurturey is a smart digital guide - to manage children’s development from pregnancy to childhood

-We aim to become the default redbook for NHS and UK parents, aiming to ultimately scale the model overseas.
+We aim to become the default guide for NHS and UK parents, aiming to ultimately scale the model overseas.

 It's built on three pillars: it digitally tracks development indicators; builds insights to identify emerging needs; and, guides parents with algorithmically targeted information.

 Such headlines are becoming common in the UK and globally.

 Parents are anxious as millions go online on social websites looking for help, only to drow in a sea of info.
 We believe the innovation has been marginal - simply the blogs and chatroom content has become mobile-friendly, as well as desktop-friendly.